These fried apple pies taste just like the ones that McDonald’s used to sell – the REAL Mcdonald’s apple pie from your childhood!

 Crisp, flaky crust oozing with a thick spiced filling and tender chunks of tart fruit — my mouth is watering just thinking about it!

-Now you can devour this heavenly dessert whenever you want, without ever having to leave your kitchen.
+Now you can devour fried apple pies whenever you want, without ever having to leave your kitchen.
 Simply cook up the filling, add it to puff pastry sheets, seal, and fry.

 Even better, this fried apple pie recipe uses mostly pantry staples.
 As long as you have a package of puff pastry in the freezer and a couple of apples, you’re ready to go!